Windows 10 security tips and is Windows Defender good enough?

 This article provides important information and tips about improving the security of your Windows 10 PC.

-What's the best free and paid antivirus software for Windows 10? or is Windows Defender good enough and does it offer enough protection?
+And this article will also show you the best free and paid antivirus software for Windows 10.
+Or is Windows Defender good enough and does it offer enough protection?

 Malware threats have grown significantly in the past decade.